-- A: The Board (without Mr. Dell's participation), acting on the unanimous recommendation of the Special Committee, unanimously recommends that our stockholders vote: - "FOR" the proposal to adopt the merger agreement; - "FOR" the proposal to approve, on an advisory (non-binding) basis, specified compensation that may become payable to the named executive officers of the Company in connection with the merger; and - "FOR" the proposal to approve the adjournment of the special meeting, if necessary or appropriate, to solicit additional proxies if there are insufficient votes at the time of the special meeting to approve the proposal to adopt the merger agreement.
+- A: The Board (without Mr. Dell's participation), acting on the unanimous recommendation of the Special Committee, unanimously recommends that our stockholders vote: - "FOR" the proposal to adopt the merger agreement; - "FOR" the proposal to approve, on an advisory (non-binding) basis, the compensation that may become payable to the named executive officers of the Company in connection with the merger, as disclosed in the table under "Special Factors-Interests of the Company's Directors and Executive Officers in the Merger-Quantification of Payments and Benefits-Potential Change of Control Payments to Named Executive Officers Table," including the associated footnotes and narrative discussion; and - "FOR" the proposal to approve the adjournment of the special meeting, if necessary or appropriate, to solicit additional proxies if there are insufficient votes at the time of the special meeting to approve the proposal to adopt the merger agreement.